E-Sid/scripts/README.md

 - `moca-mis-awk` calculates the Memory Index Score (MIS) of the Montreal Cognitive Examination (MocA) or MoCA-Blind
 - `packyr.awk` pack years of cigarettes calculator
 - `qtc.awk` calculates QTc interval via Bazett, Fridericia, Hodges (different calculations), Framingham, Rautaharju, & Dmitrienko
+- `rectangle.awk` calculates the area of a rectangle
 - `rtms.awk` refers to rTMS dose calculator.
 - `st2kg.awk` refers to stone to kilogram converter.
+- `triangle.awk` calculates the area of a triangle

 ## Instructions for Perl Script
 Type `perl` followed by the file name eg `perl bmi.pl`.
 Perl almost alway comes pre-bundled in GNU/Linux distros & MacOS, to download the latest update it could be done via the distro's update command or else from [Perl website](https://www.perl.org/get.html).
 For MS-Windows, Perl is freely downloadable from [Strawberry Perl](https://strawberryperl.com/) & [Active Perl](https://www.activestate.com/products/perl/)